 ➽ Seville - Cadiz

-A train approximately every 45 minutes to 1 hour.
+A train runs approximately every 45 minutes to 1 hour.

 🕰️Durée from 1h24 to 1h42 depending on the number of stops